How to Automate eCryptfs Mounting Procedure

+In this guide, you will learn how to automate ecryptfs mounting procedure.
 In our previous article, we learnt how to encrypt files and directories on Ubuntu 18.04 using eCryptfs.
 The whole process of decrypting the directories is a bit old school and therefore, we bring you the easiest ways to decrypt the eCryptfs encrypted directory.

-We will discuss two ways of doing this; Using bash script to automate the whole mount procedure and using a USB with a passphrase key to automount the directory on boot.
+- using a USB with a passphrase key to automount the directory on boot.

-Automatically mounting encrypted directory using a bash script
+Auto-mount eCryptfs encrypted directory using a bash script

 The following is bash script that I made for this task.
 Feel free to improve on it to best suite your needs.